 Venous disease describes a number of conditions that affect the veins in your body.
 This includes spider and varicose veins, venous insufficiency and blood clots.
-Several risk factors increase your chance of developing one of these conditions.
-Learn the top seven risk factors for venous disease and what you can do to improve your vein health.
+Learn the seven most common risk factors for venous disease.

 Risk factors for venous disease

-Risk factors increase your chance of developing a disease.
-The most common risk factors for vein disease include:
+Risk factors are things that increase your chance of developing a disease.
+The seven most common risk factors for vein disease include:

 - Age.
 As you get older, your veins become less elastic.
 This allows more blood to collect, or pool, in the veins, which causes them to swell or bulge.
 This is why varicose veins are more common in older adults.